quantumJLBass/boa-fraud/profiles/addresses/US/STATES/MONTANA/26 W 6TH AVE, HELENA, MT, 59624-1691/26 W 6TH AVE, HELENA, MT, 59624-1691.md

 
 
 4 years ago
 My husband and I paid for services for Smith Law Firm on a real estate escrow account.
 Our information was shared with another client they represented for a debt collection.
 I have also worked in the legal field for years with some of the state's top firms and lawyers and I have 4 years of law school behind me.
 I know the privacy of keeping clients information confidential.
 My husband was also a running candidate in Montana.
 To share our personal information to represent a client to collect a debt on us is unethical.
-When we called to speak about the issue, we were told (rudely) that we never paid for services (which I have receipt) that they never shared our bank information, but didn’t deny that they are representing the client against us, in fact ask how we can settle the debt.
+When we called to speak about the issue, we were told (rudely) that we never paid for services (which I have receipt) that they never shared our bank information, but didn't deny that they are representing the client against us, in fact ask how we can settle the debt.
 I will be filing a complaint with ODC and up and will continue until disciplinary act is met.

 
 3